mikaelmello/pingo/README.md

 **Warning:** If you use the non-privileged mode, it is not possible to receive Time Exceeded ICMP messages, meaning that a request that exceeded its time to live will never receive a response, timing out instead.

+## Next steps

+- Refactor and use more interfaces, so that we can improve our testing, maybe DI?
+- Remove our tests' dependency on net packages for better mocking, maybe DI [2]?
+- Add support to be used as a package

 ## Examples